-You can now enjoy the latest Christopher Deliso articles and stories delivered straight to your inbox- just sign up for his Substack newsletter here.
+Enjoy the latest Christopher Deliso articles and stories straight to your inbox- sign up for his Substack newsletter here.

-Below you can read some examples of the author’s works (many more of which are found in travel guides like Greece, Greek Islands, Crete and Turkey).
+Here are some of the author’s works (many more of which are found in travel guides like Greece, Greek Islands, Crete and Turkey).

 Some articles on Beaches & Waterways by Christopher Deliso:

 -A visit to Alonnisos, the Greek island hailed for its environmental protection and maritime park, has a comic twist with some advice from the locals.